entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ### Entando Hub

-The Entando Hub is a new ECR feature that allows different EntandoApps to share bundles.
+The [Entando Hub](../getting-started/landing-page.md#entando-hub) is a new [Entando Component Repository](../../docs/getting-started/concepts-overview.md#entando-component-repository) feature that allows different EntandoApps to share bundles.
+The [Entando App Builder](../../docs/getting-started/concepts-overview.md#entando-app-builder) now includes a feature that allows curators to [browse, deploy, install and upgrade bundles from one or more Entando Hub instances](../../tutorials/solution/entando-hub.md#automatically-access-the-hub-from-the-app-builder).
-* Hub Server: Allows creators to publish bundles that users can browse and clients can download.
-* Hub Client: Allows curators to browse, pull and install bundles from the Hub Server.

 ### Application Engine

 * Entando has implemented the SQL versioning tool Liquibase to track, manage and deploy updates to databases.
 Refer to [Liquibase Migration](../reference/databases.md#liquibase-migration) to learn how the App Engine automates database schema management and modifications.